YuriyBakutin/weather-widget/readme.md

 pnpm run build
 ```

-You can test the behavior of the builded element by opening `index.html` file in the browser.
+You can test the behavior of the builded element by directly opening `index.html` file in the browser.